inverseLorentz/one-bit-music/README.md

 Input is a text file, output is a raw mono unsigned 8-bit PCM file with a 44100 Hz sample rate.
 You can convert this into a WAV file using the FFmpeg command `ffmpeg -f u8 -ar 44100 -ac 1 -i input.file output.wav` or open it in Audacity by importing raw data and selecting "Unsigned 8-bit PCM" and "1 Channel (Mono)".

 ## Input format
 The input consists of lines of four space-separated numbers.
 Each line is called an event.
+Newlines are ignored and lines can be commented out by using `#` or `//` at the start of the line.

 The first number in an event dictates the type of sound.
 0 means noise and 1 means a pulse wave.